benemon/boundary-worker-operator/README.md

     hcpBoundaryClusterID: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx # required - defines the HCP Boundary cluster to communicate with
   storage: # optional - can be used to override the cluster storage configuration
     storageClassName: managed-csi # optional - can be used to override the default storageclass if required
+  tags: #optional - map of custom tags to add to the Boundary Worker configuration.
+Changes in tags triggers a new rollout.
+     key1: value1
+     key2: value2, value3, value4 # comma seperated tags are supported, and will be split into discreet values for the given key
+     key3: value5

 ```